Skip to main content

 This provides an interface where you can run queries.

-2. Paste the follow script into the console, changing the value for estuary_password from secret to a strong password):
+3. Paste the following script into the console, changing the value for estuary_password from secret to a strong password:

 set database_name = 'ESTUARY_DB';